wescale/k8s-advanced-training/Day-1/install-your-cluster/README.md

 * Append the `audit.yml` to your `cluster.yml`
 * Run `rke up` to update the cluster.

-Now, you can see relevant actions in `/var/log/kube-audit/audit-log.json` of control plane nodes.
+Now, you can see relevant actions in `/var/log/kube-audit/audit-log.json` of a *control plane* node.

 Perform a test:
 ```sh